Education and qualifications:

 What spurred you to work towards gaining professional registration as an EngTech?

-I explored the various qualifications and titles you can gain as an engineer and joining the Institution of Civil Engineers (ICE) was the natural option for me.
-I researched my eligibility for the different registration grades and discovered that becoming an Engineering Technician (EngTech) with the Engineering Council required a National Diploma as an educational base, so I began to record my professional development and any small gems of knowledge I picked up through my working days at Morrish.
+I explored the various qualifications and titles you can gain as an engineer and decided that joining the Institution of Civil Engineers (ICE) was the natural option for me.
+I hoped that this institution would open my eyes to the industry as a whole and the further opportunities such as the design of roads, tunnels, bridges and marine structures.
+I researched my eligibility for the different registration grades and discovered that becoming an Engineering Technician (EngTech) with the Engineering Council required a National Diploma as an educational base, and I began to record my professional development and any small gems of knowledge I picked up through my working days at Morrish.

 How did you become registered as an EngTech?